rohitjg13/pybleno-fix/README.md

 Effort has been made to maintain the same code structure to aid in parallel maintenance with Bleno.

+It now supports latest Raspberry Pi Kernel(Tested on 6.12.25+rpt-rpi-2712).

 __Note:__ Currently only tested on Linux Raspbian

 ## Prerequisites